Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ## PIM-Channels connection (internal, not editable)

 This data type is for internal use only.
 It is strongly advised not to use this data type without the required knowledge.
-In the *PIM Basic Set*, the *PIM Omni-Channel Connection* attribute has the data type *PIM-Channels Connection*.
+In the *PIM Basic Set*, the *PIM Omni-Channel Connection* attribute has the *PIM-Channels Connection* data type.

 The *PIM Channels Connection* plugin owns this data type.